Lesson 1 of5

 HOW DO I READ IT?

-While it is inevitable that the book be read as a collection of prayers of ancient sufferers grappling with God, the present reader is drawn in to read it now as an act of prayer.
+Lamentations is a collection of five poems.
+As poetry, Lamentations “shows” rather than “tells,” giving voice to the deepest emotions of ancient sufferers grappling with God.
+The present reader is also drawn in to read it now as an act of prayer.
 The gruesome depiction of suffering does not permit distance.
-The reader is asked to look, to see, and to act, just as is God in the prayers.
+The reader is asked to look, to see, and to act, just as God is asked to do those things in the prayers.
 Silent distance is not permitted.
 It would be appropriate for readers to be moved to work to alleviate contemporary suffering, but not without joining the text’s petitioners in their prayers against the silence of God.
-As the theology of 3:22-24 does not silence the voice of the petitioners in the rest of Lamentations, readers should not rush to use other sections of the canon to silence Lamentations.
-Isaiah 40-55 may well be a response to Lamentations, but it does not silence the book.
-Both voices are “scripturally” approved.
+As the more hopeful theology of 3:22-24 does not silence the voice of the petitioners in the rest of Lamentations, readers should not rush to use other sections of the canon to silence Lamentations.
+With its words of comfort and hope for a postexilic future, Isaiah 40-55 may well be a response to Lamentations, but it does not silence the book.
+Scripture makes room for both voices: despair and hope.